-4. OBSERVATIONS AND PROPOSALS REGARDING THE FINANCIAL STATEMENTS AND THEIR APPROVAL
+4, OBSERVATIONS AND PROPOSALS REGARDING THE FINANCIAL STATEMENTS AND THEIR APPROVAL

-4.1 Financial Statements
+4.1 Separate Financial Statements

-With regard to the check that the accounts are properly kept and that the transactions are correctly entered in the accounting records, as well as the checks that the information in the Financial Statements is consistent with the accounting records and that the Financial Statements comply with the law, it should be noted that these tasks are entrusted to the Independent Auditor.
-On our part, we oversaw the general approach to the preparation of the Financial Statements.
+Regarding the check of the regular maintenance of accounting and the correct recording of transactions in the accounting records, as well as the verification of correspondence between the financial statement information and the results of the accounting records and the compliance of the separate financial statements with the legal provisions, it is recalled that these tasks are entrusted to the Auditing Firm.
+We have supervised the general setting given to the financial statements.

-In particular, having first ascertained, through meetings with the heads of the departments concerned and with the Independent Auditor, the adequacy of the administrative and accounting system to incorporate and correctly present transactions and to translate them into reliable data systems for external reporting, we acknowledge that:
+In particular, having preliminarily ascertained, through meetings with the heads of the relevant functions and with the Independent Auditor, the adequacy of the administrative and accounting system to receive and correctly represent management events and translate them into reliable data systems for the realization of external reporting, we acknowledge that:

-- the Financial Statements have been prepared in accordance with the formats laid down in Legislative Decree no. 38 of February 28th, 2005, regarding the adoption of international accounting standards IAS/IFRS and in compliance with Bank of Italy Circular no. 262 of December 22nd 2005; - we gathered information on the accounting treatment of goodwill of Euro 26 million, acquired for consideration, relating to the Sofinco Mobilité business unit, as well as on the impairment test process; we have obtained further information from the Independent Auditor, which has inter alia verified the assumptions underlying the recognition of goodwill originated in the reference year and its mathematical accuracy.
-Provided that the Independent Auditor did not identify issues to be reported, we expressed our consent to the goodwill recognition pursuant to Article 2426, no. 6 of the Italian Civil Code; - the Financial Statements reflect the facts and information of which we became aware following our participation in the meetings of the Governing Bodies, which enabled us to obtain adequate information on the transactions with the greatest impact on the Company's operating results, financial condition and cash flows.
+• The Financial Statements have been prepared according to the layouts provided for by Legislative Decree No. 38 of February 28th, 2005, relating to the adoption of International Accounting Standards (IAS/IFRS), and in compliance with the Bank of Italy Circular No. 262 of December 22nd, 2005;

+• we gathered information on the accounting treatment of goodwill of Euro 26 million, acquired for consideration, relating to the Sofinco Mobilité business unit, as well as on the impairment test process; we have obtained further information from the Independent Auditor, which has - inter alia - verified the assumptions underlying the recognition of goodwill originated in the reference year and its mathematical accuracy.
+Provided that the Independent Auditor did not identify issues to be reported, we expressed our consent to the goodwill recognition pursuant to Article 2426, no. 6 of the Italian Civil Code;

+• We have ascertained the correspondence of the financial statements with the facts and information of which we became aware following participation in the meetings of the Corporate Bodies, which allowed us to acquire adequate information on the most significant transactions with impact on operating performance, statement of financial position and cash flows carried out by the Company.